Free employment advice

 - The right to an itemised pay slip from the day the employee starts work.

-- The right to be paid at least the national minimum wage – There are different levels of NMW, depending on your age and whether you are an apprentice.
-The current rates (from 1 October 2013) are:
+- The right to be paid at least the national minimum wage – There are different levels of NMW, depending on your age and whether you are an apprentice. the current rates can be found at the.gov.uk website

 - The right to paid holiday.
 Full time employees are entitled to at least 28 days per year.
 Part time employees are entitled to a pro rata amount.